This is your guide to the new WordPress Gutenberg editor. It’s about to replace the current text editor that you use to write your posts and pages.

 What is the Gutenberg editor?

 Gutenberg editor is the all new way that you can write content in WordPress.
-It replaces the old WYSIWYG editor and completely changes the experience of creating content with WordPress.
+It replaces the old WYSIWYG (what you see is what you get) editor.
+The experience of creating content with WordPress is about to change.

-It gives you as a content creator more flexibility and control in an interface that looks like the front end and is more intuitive.
+It gives you as a content creator more flexibility and control.
+The interface looks like the front end and is more intuitive.

-Gutenberg editor is named after Johannes Gutenberg, who introduced mechanical movable type printing to Europe and started the printing revolution in the 15th century.
+Gutenberg editor is named after Johannes Gutenberg.
+Gutenberg introduced mechanical movable type printing to Europe.
+He started the printing revolution in the 15th century.

 Gutenberg is “WordPress’ next big thing”